vippsas/vipps-login-api/vipps-login-api.md

 # Introduction
 The Vipps Login API offers functionality for authenticating end users and authorizing clients founded on the OAuth2 and OpenID Connect specifications.
 It supports using web browsers on websites and in native apps for iOS using app switching.

 **NB!**
-This service is currently in a pre release version.
-This documentation will be expanded, and is likely to undergo changes as we move closer to a public release.
+This service is currently in a pre-release version.
+This documentation will be expanded and is likely to change as we move closer to a public release.

-The service does at the moment only support devices running iOS, but Android support will be added before the public release.

 # Core concepts
 ## OAuth 2.0
 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) is the industry-standard protocol for authorization.
-Giving a proper introduction to the standard is out of scope of this documentation, but there are many excellent sources on the web.
+Giving a proper introduction to the standard is out of the scope of this documentation, but there are many excellent resources on the web.
 If you are new to the subject we recommend this [talk](https://www.youtube.com/watch?v=996OiexHze0 ) by Nate Barbettini at Okta.
 We also recommend reading https://aaronparecki.com/oauth-2-simplified and having a look at the documentation on https://oauth.net/2/